apache/samza/docs/learn/documentation/0.7.0/comparisons/introduction.md

 ### The Stream Model

 Streams are the input and output to Samza jobs.
-Samza has a very strong model of a stream&mdash;they are more then just a simple message exchange mechanism.
+Samza has a very strong model of a stream&mdash;it is more than just a simple message exchange mechanism.
 A stream in Samza is a partitioned, ordered, replayable, multi-subscriber, lossless sequence of messages.
 The stream acts as a buffer that isolates processing stages from one another.

 This stronger model requires persistence, fault-tolerance, and buffering in the stream implementation, but it has several benefits.